Dutch Apple Pie Recipe

 Here are a few things you can do to ensure that your Dutch apple pie is mouth-watering.

-Serve a warm slice of pie with vanilla ice cream for a classic pairing.
-Or, if you want to be a bit fancy, try some brown butter ice cream, or dulce de leche no churn ice cream!
+Serve a warm slice of Dutch apple pie with vanilla ice cream for a classic pairing.
+Whipped cream is another excellent option.
 You can also drizzle some caramel sauce on top.

 How to Store and Reheat Extras